Snger/reading-notes/tools/GIMP.md

 - Gimp: How can I change the text on a layer using Gimp
 - How to extract text from a PSD file?
 - printout the resources used in the PSD Imgae
+- Change the Size of an Image for the screen

 <!-- /MarkdownTOC -->